haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

     - Standard read/write, prices, and performance
 - **Virtual networks**
   - Default is all networks but select "Selected network" for more security

+### Azure Table Storage
+- Relational data
+- Partition key: determines how the data is partitioned/divided/split if the data is large.
+- Querying database: Use TableQuery (similar to LINQ), then use Table.Execute